cakephp/authorization/readme.md

 ## Authorization not Authentication

-This plugin is intends to provide a framework around authorization and access control.
+This plugin intends to provide a framework around authorization and access control.
 Authentication is a [separate concern](https://en.wikipedia.org/wiki/Separation_of_concerns) that has been packaged into a separate [authentication plugin](https://github.com/cakephp/authentication).